-To determine the amount of charge left in the battery, pull the paddle switch.
-The Fuel Gauge will light up 3 for 2-3 seconds.
+To determine the amount of charge left in the battery, turn the tool $\mathbf{ON}$ .
+The Fuel Gauge will light up for 2-3 seconds.
+When less than 10% of charge is left, 1 light

-To signal the end of charge, 1 light on the fuel gauge will flash for 2-3 seconds.
+To signal the end of charge, 1 light on the fuel gauge will 8 times and the tool will not run.
+Charge the battery pack.